Bira/octopus-carnival/projects/lets-read-dfrpg.md

     traps.
   - [Wizards][16] are still smug in this system, but for different reasons.

+- [Chapter 3: Races][17]: This turned out to be the chapter I have the most issues with, starting with the use of the word "race".
+It's not egregiously bad but its cliches didn't age very well between 2017 and today.

 [1]: {{ "/2026/07/02/wir-dungeon-fantasy-intro.html" | relative_url }}
 [2]: {{ "/2026/07/03/drfpg-adventurers-introduction.html" | relative_url }}
 [3]: {{ "/2026/07/07/dfrpg-adventurers-basics.html" | relative_url }}